-HHFDC anticipates receiving \$3M in HTF funds, which may be used in all four counties (including the City and County of Honolulu) to promote decent, affordable housing and strengthen communities through the production of new or rehabilitation of existing affordable rental housing serving extremely lowincome households with incomes at or below 30% AMI.
-HHFDC awards one-half of its allocation to the City and County of Honolulu and rotates one-half of its allocation between the neighbor island counties of Hawaii, Kauai and Maui.
-For PY2021, HHFDC has elected not to award HTF funds to the City, to provide time for the City to build capacity to administer the HTF program.
-As such, the County of Hawaii, which is scheduled to receive the neighbor island allocation, will receive the City's portion of PY2021 HTF as well.
-The County of Hawaii's planned HTF activities for PY2021 are shown in the attached "HTF Exhibit B." If HHFDC's actual HTF allocation is greater than the estimated \$3M, the County of Hawaii intends to utilize the increase for one of the proposed PY2021 activities or another rental housing project in East Hawaii.
+HHFDC anticipates receiving \$3,480,969 in HTF funds, which may be used in all four counties to promote decent, affordable housing and strengthen communities through the production or preservation of affordable rental housing serving extremely low-income households.
+For PY2021, HHFDC has elected not to award HTF funds to the City and County of Honolulu, to provide time for the City to build capacity to administer the HTF program.
+The County of Hawaii, which is scheduled to receive the neighbor island allocation, will receive the City's portion of PY2021 HTF.
+The County of Hawaii's planned HTF activities for PY2021 are shown in the attached "HTF Exhibit B." In the event any of its PY2021 activities fall through, the County of Hawaii has identified alternate rental housing activities on the east side of Hawaii Island to utilize HOME and HTF funds.
+Should the County of Hawaii be unable to identify an eligible HTF activity or complete takss to meet the commitment requirements, HHFDC, in its sole discretion, shall seek alternate activities from the remaining Subgrantees.
+HHFDC may also seek alternate HTF activities from eligible recipients.